Pupil Placements in Kingsweston

 Pupil placements and movement within Kingsweston School

-We endeavour to make provision based on the best available match between the needs identified in the Statement, the P levels / National Curriculum levels at which the pupil is operating, the size and nature of the peer group available at a given location, the curriculum (including opportunities for inclusion) and the accreditation opportunities available at each of our sites.
+We endeavour to make provision based on the best available match between the needs identified in the EHCP, the academic levels at which the pupil is operating, the size and nature of the peer group available at a given location, the curriculum (including opportunities for inclusion) and the accreditation opportunities available at each of our sites.

 Of course spaces also need to be available in order that any subsequent placement doesn’t have a negative impact upon the quality of provision available to all.
 These factors will always be looked at on an individual pupil basis and parents’ / carers’ views will be taken into account.
 In general terms the following principles apply:

-Brightstowe pupils will have a Statement that includes confirmation of an autistic spectrum condition.
+Brightstowe pupils will have an EHCP that includes confirmation of an autistic spectrum condition.
 They are able to meet the academic requirements of a number of Entry Level and GCSE courses with support.
 They may be able to access supported placements within mainstream lessons.

 Ashley Down students will have an EHCP which includes an autistic spectrum condition or other condition compatible with ASC.
 They are able to meet the academic requirements of a number of Entry Level and Functional Skills courses with support, possibly accessing GCSEs.
 They are able to function within the large college environment with staff support.

 The outlines above provide an overview of the key factors on which placements within Kingsweston will be determined.
 However there are other elements which will have a bearing on placements.